xxxxabcd2023164/GLIM/README.md

 ## Main Methods

 Here we provide an implementation of GLIM in PyTorch, along with an execution example on Cora datasets.
-Our code on all datasets will be released for further study after the paper is accepted.
 ```python
 python train_model.py --dataset=Cora --sparse_threshold=0.05 --dense_threshold=0.9 --pseudo_rate=0.6
 ```